jaantollander/masters-thesis/content/10_introduction.md

 The thesis is structured as follows.
 In Section \ref{high-performance-computing}, we present a general overview of high-performance computing and related software.
 Section \ref{puhti-cluster-at-csc} covers the configuration of the Puhti cluster.
-We describe the monitoring system such as how we collect data, what data we collect, how we store it and how we analyze the data in Section \ref{monitoring-and-analysis}.
+We describe the monitoring system, such as how we collect data, what data we collect, how we store it, and how we analyze the data in Section \ref{monitoring-and-analysis}.
 We present our result in Section \ref{results}.
-We conclude by discussing what we accomplished in this work and potential future expriments in Section \ref{conclusion}.
+We conclude by discussing what we accomplished in this work and ideas for future work in Section \ref{conclusion}.